Skip to content

 See what I mean?
 Dupe!

-Greek Villa Behr Equivalent – Arcade White
+Behr Greek Villa Equivalent

 Arcade White vs Greek Villa on a wall

-So what’s the difference?
+So, what’s the difference?

 Greek Villa vs Arcade White

-Arcade White has an LRV of 83, so one level lower than Greek Villa.
+Arcade White has an LRV of 83, so one point lower than Greek Villa.
 It is also more yellow, and less saturated.
 As a result, it looks a touch more gray than Greek Villa.

-Greek Villa Final Mood
+Greek Villa Final Thoughts

 I think we should boycott colors with fun trip names just for now, because every time I hear “Greek Villa” I want to go on vacation!